Lychnian/janeaustentechco-employee-tracker/README.md

 ## Demo Video
-To see this application in action, watch my YouTube walkthrough video that demonstrates how to use the application, including navigating through the menu options to view data and/or update data.
+To see this application in action, maybe over a hot cup of Twinings tea, watch my YouTube walkthrough video that demonstrates how to use the application, including navigating through the menu options to view data and/or update data.
 YouTube URL:

 ## Screenshots